The Fabasoft app.telemetry Server consists of multiple Processes providing different Services.

 The Fabasoft app.telemetry Webservice receives the requests form the Fabasoft app.telemetry Clients and passes them to the worker for further processing.

 The Fabasoft app.telemetry Agent collects counter- and servicecheck-data and receives telemetry data from local applications.
-All data is buffered and streamed to the Fabasoft app.telemetry Server service on request.
+All data is buffered and streamed to the Fabasoft app.telemetry Server service.

 The Fabasoft app.telemetry SNMP Agent provides access to agent and status information through the use of the SNMP-daemon to allow for example another Fabasoft app.telemetry Agent to query the information.

-The Fabasoft app.telemetry Client connects vie http/https to the Fabasoft app.telemetry Webserver.
-It loads static resources from the Webserver and dynamic data through JSON requests, which the Webserver forwards to the Fabasoft app.telemetry Worker.
+The Fabasoft app.telemetry Client uses the Fabasoft app.telemetry Webserver to load static resources and dynamic data through JSON requests, which the Webserver forwards to the appropriate Fabasoft app.telemetry Service.

 By default, all Fabasoft app.telemetry Services create 2048 bit RSA self-signed certificates for secure communication.
 The certificates are stored locally as cli_certificate.pem and/or srv_certificate.pem on the machine under /etc/app.telemetry/<servicename> respectively “C:\ProgramData\Fabasoft app.telemetry\<servicename>”.
-Validation of client certificates is being implemented by checking the sha2 hash of the client certificate against those permitted in the trusted_certificates.cfg file.
-The client certificates are automatically added to the trusted certificate of all Fabasoft app.telemetry server services.
+Validation of client certificates is implemented by checking the SHA-256 hash of the client certificate against those permitted in the trusted_certificates.cfg file or the cli_certificate.fingerprint of known dependent services.
+The client certificates are automatically trusted because services trust known dependent services automatically to ease configuration.

 Be careful when updating the Fabasoft app.telemetry Server service client certificate, because the trusted_certificates.cfg file on all agents has to be removed or rolled out, because the agent only adds the hash of the client certificate of the first server connecting to the app.telemetry Agent to the trusted_certificates.cfg.
-All connections with different certificates will be denied.
+All connections with different certificates are rejected.

 To generate new certificates, simply remove the certificate from the file system and restart the respective service.

-To create a new self-signed for the use as a client certificate:
+To create a new self-signed certificate for the use as a client certificate:

 openssl genrsa -out key.pem 2048